-The second step is waiting for the price action to touch the Zone so what you can do is set your charts on 2 to 4 currencies and wait for your chance as it may take some time for the price to reach the support resistance levels.
-The reason we say 2 to 4 currencies is because this is a good number of pairs to be looking at and will not overwhelm you mainly so you have a good judge on your trade opportunity.
+The second step is waiting for the price action to touch the Zone.
+What you can do is set your charts on 2 to 4 currencies and wait for your chance, as it may take some time for the price to reach the support resistance levels.
+The reason we say 2 to 4 currencies is because this is a good number of pairs to be looking at and will not overwhelm you.
+This allows you to have a good judge on your trade opportunity.

-Basically, the higher time frame takes less time and attention than the smaller time frame alternatively, the smaller time frame has more signals as the zones may get hit more frequently so you have to be more focused if you’re trading small time frames.
+Basically, the higher time frame takes less time and attention than the smaller time frame.
+Alternatively, the smaller time frame has more signals as the zones may get hit more frequently.
+You have to be more focused if you’re trading small time frames.

 In this chart we see the price action approaching support and actually almost touched the support so we wait to see the form and shape of the next candle.

-If the price reverses that will be good as it is what we are expecting but need a strong reversal candle though to assure that price will reverse and that it will not collapse back again.
+If the price reverses that will be good, as it is what we are expecting.
+We will need a strong reversal candle though to assure that price will reverse and that it will not collapse back again.

-On the other hand, if it breaks that level it may be real breaking or a fake breaking so we also should see a strong piercing candle that effortlessly break that level to assure it will continue on the same way.
+On the other hand, if it breaks that level, it may be real breaking or a fake breaking.
+We also should see a strong piercing candle that effortlessly breaks that level to assure it will continue on the same way.

 The third step for the strategy is: